TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 48/Isaiah 48.18.md

 ---

-Oh that thou hadst hearkened to my commandments! then had thy peace been as a river, and thy righteousness as the waves of the sea:
+Oh that you had listened to my commandments! then your peace would have been like a river, and your righteousness like the waves of the sea: